Latest Alerts TOTAL FIRE BAN | | ALL FORESTS CLOSED: LOWER SOUTH EAST Full details

 We pay our respect to Elders past and present and extend that respect to all Aboriginal and Torres Strait Islander peoples today and into the future.

-Due to the nature of our work, there have been significant and long-standing relationships built with Aboriginal people and their communities.
-We pay our respects and thank Aboriginal people and elders past and present for sharing their knowledge with us.
+Due to the nature of our work, there have been significant and long-standing relationships established with Aboriginal people and their communities.
+We respect and thank Aboriginal people, past and present, for sharing their knowledge with us.

-Our team works closely with Traditional Custodians of ForestrySA land to seek direction on caring for culturally significant areas, learn language and gain permission for use of Aboriginal names.
+In the Mount Lofty Ranges, our team works in partnership with the Kaurna, Peramangk, Ngarrindjeri and Ramindjeri people to seek guidance on caring for culturally significant areas, provide opportunities for cultural activities, and learn language.
 We have also been working closely with local men’s and women’s groups over many years to facilitate regular opportunities for connecting to Country, Culture and Community, through forest outings and gatherings.

-Staff in the Green Triangle region (Limestone Coast) have developed important relationships with members of the Boandik and Ngarrindjeri communities through the South East Aboriginal Focus Group.
+Over many years, staff in the Green Triangle region (Limestone Coast) developed important relationships with members of the Boandik and Ngarrindjeri communities through the Southeast Aboriginal Focus Group.
 This includes working with children at Millicent High School to connect students to Country by planting trees, visiting local significant sites, and hosting important Smoking Ceremonies and Welcome to Country events.

 The ForestrySA team has been nurturing and growing these actions further through our Reflect Reconciliation Action Plan 2022-23.
 We have a responsibility to be a part of the movement for reconciling with the Aboriginal peoples of South Australia.
 This responsibility is made even more significant as a land management organisation.

 Our Reconciliation Action Plan (RAP) is intended to provide a structured and measurable approach to the work we are already doing, while further improving relations with local Aboriginal communities.
-As our Reflect RAP is being finalised, our Reconciliation Action Plan Working Group is commencing planning with Aboriginal people to develop a Stretch RAP in 2024.
-Watch this space!
+Our new Innovate RAP is under development with launch scheduled for Reconciliation Week 2025.

 DOWNLOAD OUR REFLECT RAP 2022-23